Created by CK-12 Foundation/Adapted by Christine Miller

 In this chapter, you learned about the respiratory system.
 Specifically, you learned that:

-- is the process in which oxygen moves from the outside air into the body, and carbon dioxide and other waste gases move from inside the body to the outside air.
-It involves two subsidiary processes: and .
+- Respiration is the process in which oxygen moves from the outside air into the body, and carbon dioxide and other waste gases move from inside the body to the outside air.
+It involves two subsidiary processes: ventilation and gas exchange.

-- The organs of the respiratory system form a continuous system of passages, called the .
+- The organs of the respiratory system form a continuous system of passages, called the respiratory tract.
 It has two major divisions: the upper respiratory tract and the lower respiratory tract.

-- The includes the , , and .
-All of these organs are involved in , or the movement of air into and out of the body.
+- The upper respiratory tract includes the nasal cavity, pharynx, and larynx.
+All of these organs are involved in conduction, or the movement of air into and out of the body.
 Incoming air is also cleaned, humidified, and warmed as it passes through the upper respiratory tract.
-The larynx is also called the voice box, because it contains the , which are needed to produce vocal sounds.
+The larynx is also called the voice box, because it contains the vocal cords, which are needed to produce vocal sounds.

-- The includes the , and , and the .
+- The lower respiratory tract includes the trachea, bronchi and bronchioles, and the lungs.
 The trachea, bronchi, and bronchioles are involved in conduction.
 Gas exchange takes place only in the lungs, which are the largest organs of the respiratory tract.
-Lung tissue consists mainly of tiny air sacs called , which is where gas exchange takes place between air in the alveoli and the blood in capillaries surrounding them.
+Lung tissue consists mainly of tiny air sacs called alveoli, which is where gas exchange takes place between air in the alveoli and the blood in capillaries surrounding them.

-- The respiratory system protects itself from potentially harmful substances in the air by the .
+- The respiratory system protects itself from potentially harmful substances in the air by the mucociliary escalator.
 This includes mucus-producing cells, which trap particles and pathogens in incoming air.
-It also includes tiny hair-like that continually move to sweep the mucus and trapped debris away from the lungs and toward the outside of the body.
+It also includes tiny hair-like cilia that continually move to sweep the mucus and trapped debris away from the lungs and toward the outside of the body.

-- Breathing, or , is the two-step process of drawing air into the lungs () and letting air out of the lungs ().
-Inhaling is an active process that results mainly from contraction of a muscle called the .
+- Breathing, or ventilation, is the two-step process of drawing air into the lungs (inhalation) and letting air out of the lungs (exhalation).
+Inhaling is an active process that results mainly from contraction of a muscle called the diaphragm.
 Exhaling is typically a passive process that occurs mainly due to the elasticity of the lungs when the diaphragm relaxes.

 - Breathing is one of the few vital bodily functions that can be controlled consciously, as well as unconsciously.
 Conscious control of breathing is common in many activities, including swimming and singing.
 However, there are limits on the conscious control of breathing.
 If you try to hold your breath, for example, you will soon have an irrepressible urge to breathe.

-- Unconscious breathing is controlled by respiratory centers in the and of the brainstem.
-They respond to variations in blood by either increasing or decreasing the rate of breathing as needed to return the pH level to the normal range.
+- Unconscious breathing is controlled by respiratory centers in the medulla and pons of the brainstem.
+They respond to variations in blood pH by either increasing or decreasing the rate of breathing as needed to return the pH level to the normal range.

 - Nasal breathing is generally considered to be superior to mouth breathing, because it does a better job of filtering, warming, and moistening incoming air.
 It also results in slower emptying of the lungs, which allows more oxygen to be extracted from the air.